 The sale of a business often includes the sale of personal property such as equipment, stock in trade and motor vehicles.
 Practitioners for both vendors and purchasers need to understand what personal property is included in the sale and how the Personal Property Securities Act 2009 (Cth) (PPS Act) may impact on that sale.
 This Alert is not intended to be a comprehensive list of what to do in a sale of business, but to highlight issues in relation to the PPS Act.

 LPLC has created this Key Risk Checklist for practitioners dealing with Personal Property Securities matters.
-It covers practice management basics that will help you develop your approach.

 The claims scenarios LPLC sees in relation to small business often arise from exuberant purchasers who have just signed up to buy their own business, full of hope and enthusiasm.
 They cannot wait to get into the business, want settlement in just a few days, and only need the practitioner to check the contract and make sure there are no major problems.
 The information in this LPLC Practice Risk Guide guide is designed to help practitioners recognise the trouble areas and manage clients in a way that best protects the client’s interests and their own position.